rudraroop/RL-Constructions-Combinatorics-Disprove/observations_run_1.md

 To be done

-Run 1 - 9 Rectangles
+Run 1 - 12 Rectangles, Adding/Subtracting width or height : Too many rectangles with extremely small dimensions Run 2 - 12 Rectangles, Learning rate = 0.0001, Percentile 85, Reassigning width or height

 **Another approach - this is currently included** to solving the problem in larger numbers of rectangles could be to keep generating the first iteration again and again until at least one lucky hit is found.
 We only move on to training once we have a lucky hit.